Heather L. Burton, MD

 As of October 2019, Dr. Patel reported no external relationships.

-John Raimo, MD
+John Raimo, MD, Co-Chair

 Dr. Raimo is an Assistant Professor of Medicine and the Site Director at Long Island Jewish Medical Center for the internal medicine residency program at Hofstra Northwell School of Medicine.
 He is board certified in Internal Medicine.